-10. In Class tasks on the same line
+11. In Class tasks on the same line

-- When a subject has classes that are on 'different lines' and the assessment task is completed in class, the task will be completed on a Wednesday afternoon during periods 5 and 6.
-Details regarding this task will be on the assessment notification. - Students must make themselves available to sit this task at the appropriate time.
+• When a subject has two classes that are on different lines and the assessment task is completed in class, the task will be completed on a Wednesday afternoon during periods 5 and 6.
+Details regarding this task will be on the assessment notification, provided at least two weeks prior to the task.

+• Students must make themselves available to sit this task at the appropriate time.